 Jeff Edmonds, Psy.D.

 With years of clinical experience working as a Psychologist in America and Australia, Jeff Edmonds draws upon his extensive expertise of working with clients from all walks of life.
 As a clinical psychologist he is trained to reduce symptoms and alleviate distress using a variety of therapeutic techniques.
 Most of the adults he sees struggle with symptoms including depression, anxiety, trauma, parenting difficulties, and relationship distress.
-Most of the children and adolescents he sees struggle with symptoms including Autism spectrum disorders, ADHD, and problems with anxiety.
 Some examples of the practical application of his skills include giving talks to schools and businesses regarding anxiety and work-place stress management.
 His clinical experiences include inpatient and office-based psychological intervention, emergency department intervention, and school and home-based counselling services.

 Jeff is a Registered Clinical Psychologist (Licence #PSY0001130089) and received a B.A. in Psychology and a B.M in Music Composition from Michigan State University (1999), and a Doctorate of Psychology (Psy.D.) from the California School of Professional Psychology-San Diego (2007).